Email FacebookTwitterMenu burgerClose thin

 When inheriting property, such as a home or other real estate, the capital gains tax kicks in if you sell that asset at a higher price point than the person you inherited it from paid for it.
 Likewise, it’s possible to claim a capital loss deduction if you end up selling the property at a loss.

 The difference with inherited property, however, is that the IRS allows you to use what’s known as a stepped-up basis for calculating capital gains tax liability.
-The step-up cost basis represents the value of the home when you inherit it versus its original purchase price.
+The stepped-up basis resets the home’s value to its fair market value when you inherit it versus its original purchase price.

 For example, say your parents bought a home for $100,000 that’s worth $400,000 by the time you inherit it.
 Under ordinary capital gains tax rules, you’d owe tax on the $300,000 difference between what your parents paid for it and its current value.

-That could result in a huge tax bill for you, which is why the IRS allows you to use the stepped-up basis instead.
+That could result in a huge tax bill, which is why the IRS allows you to use the stepped-up basis instead.
 Assume that you don’t sell the home right away, for instance.
 You hold on to the property for two years, at which time you sell it for $450,000.
-Taking the step-up basis of $400,000 into account, you’d only pay capital gains on tax on the $50,000 in appreciation value.
+With a stepped-up basis of $400,000, you’d owe tax only on the $50,000 in gains.

-That wouldn’t allow you to completely avoid paying capital gains taxes on inherited property, but using the step-up cost basis can reduce the amount of capital gains tax you’d owe.
+You wouldn’t avoid all capital gains tax on inherited property, but using the step-up in cost basis can reduce the amount of capital gains tax you’d owe.

 How to Avoid Capital Gains Tax on Inherited Property